jinwookh/advanced-programming-in-unix/chapter-5-standard-io/readme.md

 3. Unbuffered.
 The standard I/O library does not buffer the characters.
 If we write 15 characters with the standard I/O fputs function, for example. we expect these 15 characters to be output as soon as possible, probably with the write function from Section 3.8.

    The standard error stream, for example , is normally unbuffered so that any error messages are displayed as quickly as possible, regardless of whether they contain a newline.

+ISO C requires the following buffering characteristics:
+- Standard input and standard output are fully buffered, if and only if they do not refer to an interactive device.
+- Standard error is never fully buffered.

+This, hoever, doesn't tell us whether standard input and standard output are unbuffered or line buffered if they refer to an interactive device and whether standard error should be unbuffered or line buffered.
+Most implementations default to the following type of buffering:
+- `Standard error is always unbuffered.`
+- `All other streams are line buffered if they refer to a terminal device; otherwise, they are full buffered.`

 # fmemopen exercise